Alfresco/alfresco-content-app/docs/extending.md

 - Sidebar (aka Info Drawer)
 - Content metadata presets (for `Properties` tab)

-All the customisations are stored in the `features` section of the configuration file:
+All the customizations are stored in the `features` section of the configuration file:

 ```json
 {